-The January Draft proposed a solution to one problem involved in applying Article 2 concepts of tender, rejection and revocation to information industries.
-Unlike the general rules in common law and the Restatement, the Article 2 model contains a very explicit focus on a particular transactional framework.
+This Draft contains two sections dealing with informational content transactions in terms of the transactional processes.
+One deals with the application of Article 2 concepts of tender, rejection and revocation to information industries.
+Unlike general rules in common law and the Restatement, the Article 2 model contains an explicit focus on a particular transactional framework.
 If applied to entertainment and publishing sectors at the upstream level, this model would introduce new and often undesirable standards in the manuscript, script and other aspects of the information content industries.
-The proposed solution, which has not been reviewed by the Committee, lies in the concept of "information submissions" that applies to cases involving contracts where the submission is reviewed in terms of aesthetics and market suitability.
+The proposed solution lies in the concept of "information submissions" that applies to cases involving contracts where the submission is reviewed in terms of aesthetics and market suitability.